Go to content

 • Because of the way the contract works, those set amounts will need to be converted into UDAs, but that means anyone with a lower UDA value will receive more UDA credit

-• Where a lab-made appliance is needed as part of the course of treatment (CoT), you can claim a band three in addition to the first and second care package.
+• Where a lab-made appliance is needed as part of CoT, you can claim a band three.

 See how these changes affect associates